This 1930s Wells Coates Sunspan house in Chadwell St Mary, Essex in original condition is going up for auction in the coming weeks.

 If that’s not enough, you might have noticed the amount of land around this place.
 The Sunspan house here sits in 3.5 acres of greenbelt land, which includes a courtyard and garage and offers some wonderful views across the countryside and of the River Thames.

-If you have an interest in the house, the auction date has been set for 1st November 2018, with the start time at 7pm.
+If you want to register an interest, the auction date has been set for 1st November 2018, with the start time at 7pm.

 The auction venue is The Ballroom, Park Inn Palace Hotel Church Road, Southend on Sea, Essex, SS1 2AL.